OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-01.md

 ## Proverbs 1:1

-The proverbs of Solomon, son of David, king of Israel:
+The wise sayings of Solomon, son of David, ruler of Israel:

 ## Proverbs 1:2